DominikWidomski/football-poll/README.md

   - Otherwise I might be doing something wrong, maybe async problems, and would be good to simplify the case to debug.
 - So, I did Slack message updating with slack by responding with an updated message.
   - So this is one way of doing it.
 And I'm not sure if it would be easy enough to translate this to using the Slack web API.
 What would be the need to do that, is something not possible with the current approach?

+### Notes:

+- Could format things differently, can we have a table?
+To show who's in and who's not in on what days easier (showing overlap and delta between days).